rohansurve212/Club_Mahindra_Data_Hack/README.md

 ## Approach
 ### Feature Engineering
-My approach is pretty straightforward which mainly revolves around feature engineering and feature selection.
+My approach, which is pretty straightforward, mainly revolves around feature engineering and feature selection.
 I tried many different combination of features and found the below three feature sets to be most useful for this contest.

 ##### 1. Features on memberid